 Yet I would use the Tele for modern genres but utilize it for a core modern sound with a slight classic twist pointing back to its rock n roll roots.

 For me personally, the Jazzmaster looks vintage and modern sound definitely makes it the edgier and wildcard choice compared to its usual Fender cousin the Telecaster.

-Combine that with its unusual looks, floating bridge and visual appeal the Jazzmaster is the choice for more modern styles of music but can also play blues, rock and any other styles which you throw at it.
-For a unique sound however and for attempting to stand out from the crowd, the Jazzmaster would be the guitar choice for you.
+Combine that with its unusual looks, floating bridge, and visual appeal the Jazzmaster is the choice for more modern styles of music but can also play blues, rock, and any other styles which you throw at it.